swgriffith/blackbelt-aks-hackfest/labs/day1-labs/00-lab-environment.md

 ## Classroom Setting

-These labs are designed for delivery in a classroom setting with the **Azure Global Blackbelt Team.** We typically provide an Azure subscription and a Linux VM (jumpbox) for attendees to complete the labs.
+These labs are designed for delivery in a classroom setting with the **Azure Global Blackbelt Team.** To avoid local machine setup inconsistency we recommend using a pre-configured jump box.
+The following steps will create that jump box. ***This setup process will take approximately 30 minutes.***

 ## Create Jumpbox VM
 Open the Azure Cloud Shell